Azure/ResourceModules/docs/wiki/The CI environment - Pipeline usage.md

 To run the dependencies pipeline you can perform the following steps:

-1. Before executing the pipeline for the first time make sure to update the following values:
+1. Before running the pipeline for the first time make sure to update the following values:

    | File | Parameter | Description |
    | - | - | - |